Ridhigk/Jeopardy/README.md

 # Jeopardy

-Simple multi-player jeopardy game in node js
+Simple multi-player jeopardy game in node js - Refer to Wiki page for architecture